 What fees are involved with the Help to Buy scheme?

-All the normal fees involved with purchasing a home and taking out a mortgage still apply.
-An idea of these can be found on our first time buyers FAQs page.
+All the standard fees for purchasing a home and taking out a mortgage still apply.
+An idea of these can be found on our first-time buyers FAQs page.

-In terms of the Help to Buy scheme itself, you will need to pay a monthly management fee of £1.
+Regarding the Help to Buy scheme, you must pay a monthly management fee of £1.
 This applies from the start of the loan right up until you pay it off.
-There will also be administration fees if you remortgage or repay some of the equity loan.
+If you remortgage or repay some of the equity loans, administration fees will also be.

 When can I make repayments of the equity loan?

-Repayments can be made at any time, but you must get a chartered surveyor to value your home first.
+Repayments can be made anytime, but you must get a chartered surveyor to value your home first.

-Having paid back some of the loan, your interest payments will then be lower because the interest will be calculated on the outstanding equity loan, rather than the full amount.
+After repaying some loans, your interest payments will be lower because the interest will be calculated on the outstanding equity loan rather than the total amount.

 When must I pay back all of the equity loan?

-Unfortunately, you cannot keep the loan forever, and there comes a time when you must repay the full loan.
-This happens when one of the below occurs:
+Unfortunately, you cannot keep the loan forever, and there comes a time when you must repay the entire loan.
+This happens when one of the following occurs:

-- You reach the end of your equity loan term – this is normally 25 years
+• You reach the end of your equity loan term – this usually is 25 years

-The amount you pay back after selling your home will be the original percentage that you loaned.
+The amount you repay after selling your home will be the original percentage you loaned.
 This percentage will be applied to the market value or the sale price, whichever is highest.

 Following on from the previous example: